 Her file also states she was “officious — but probably a good worker if she has her own way!”

-Keep the past in the past
+Bea Arthur kept the past in the past

-Bea moved on to have a successful and enduring career both on stage and on the small screen.
+Bea Arthur moved on to have a successful and enduring career both on stage and on the small screen.
 After her service, she attended drama school in New York, and eventually landed guest roles on TV.

 Despite her eagerness to serve, Bea largely kept her military service a secret.
 When asked about the topic during a 2001 interview with The Television Academy Foundation, she denied having ever served, saying, “Oh, no. No.”